crazycoderLucy/cvnetworking23-24/README.md

 # cvnetworking23-24

-[Updated 1/19] Networking Project
+CVHS Networking Fundamentals Project
-By: Trevor, Will, Kyler, Lucy [TWKL]
+By: Trevor Lougy, Will Adamson, Kyler Wasley, Lucy He
 Preface:
 This is NOT a step-to-step tutorial but rather documents our thought process, changes, problems, and failures that we have encountered when working on this project.